 Interpretation Guide

 The far left column of the report re-states the items used in the survey (Note: all items are shown in a positive direction, items with negative expression have been reversed to a positive expression for consistency of ratings).
-Based on our work with the GTA survey items, they have been grouped into three skill areas: Basic Communication Skills, Classroom Presentation Skills, and Overall Effect of Communication.
+Based on our work with the GTA survey items, they have been grouped into three skill areas: Basic Communication Skills, Classroom Presentation Skills, and Overall Effectiveness of Communication.
 This grouping should provide you valuable clues about your areas of strengths and weaknesses.
 The higher the number (from 1 to 5) the more positive the rating.

 The five columns following the statements show the percent of your students who reported: 1) Definitely False; 2) More False than True; 3) In Between; 4) More True Than False; and 5) Definitely True.
 If a student did not respond to an item, they were not used in the calculations for that item.